allennrbc/Software-Tools-Spring-2024/Haylee's Analysis.md

 6. having a job where full-time work is less than 35 hours This category also includes a relatively small number of people who give an economic reason for working 1 to 34 hours but said they do not want to work full time or are unavailable for full-time work.

+## Wages
+How much are part-time workers making compared to full-time workers?

 ## Comparing Wages to Purchasing Power
 Compare wages (https://fred.stlouisfed.org/series/CES4200000003) to CPI (https://fred.stlouisfed.org/series/CPIAUCSL) and calculate to get the real wage
 Real Wage in a year = (Nominal Wage in a Year/CPI in a Year)x100